Tool-MCoT: Tool Augmented Multimodal Chain-of-Thought for Content Safety Moderation: Methods

 \textbf{Agentic Tool Framework.} The Agentic Tool Framework is a collection of specialized tools designed to augment the capabilities of language models in performing content safety moderation tasks.
 Each tool addresses a specific challenge of multimodal content analysis.
 The framework contains the following three components: \begin{enumerate} \item \textbf{Optical Character Recognizor (OCR):} This tool extracts text from images, enabling the LLM to process and reason about written content within visual media. \item \textbf{Image Captioner:} This tool generates a high-level textual summary of an image, providing the LLM with essential visual context for content moderation. \item \textbf{Object Detector:} This tool identifies and locates specific objects within an image, allowing the LLM to recognize potentially harmful objects. \end{enumerate}

 \textbf{MCoT Data Generation.} The first part of the pipeline involves using a LLM to generate Tool MCoT reasoning data to fine-tune the SLM.
 Specifically, we use the Gemini 2.0 Flash model~\cite{geminiteam2025geminifamilyhighlycapable} as the teacher model to generate the reasoning data.
 We prompt the Gemini model using the input image, text, tool information, and a format requirement to generate reasoning.
-We do not follow the STaR introduced in~\cite{zelikman2022starbootstrappingreasoningreasoning} of providing the ground-truth answer to the LLM during reasoning data generation, as we discover that the model would follow the provided answer to generate unnatural, low-quality reasoning even when we explicitly request model not to do so in the prompt.
-Instead, we prompt the Gemini model to generate ten responses, setting the temperature and top\_p to 1 to increase diversity.
+Instead of following the STaR introduced in~\cite{zelikman2022starbootstrappingreasoningreasoning}, we prompt the Gemini model to generate ten responses, setting the temperature and top\_p to 1 to increase diversity.
 We then select samples that have at least one reasoning trace with a correct answer for our MCoT reasoning dataset.
 For samples with multiple correct reasoning traces, we randomly select one to use as training data for fine-tuning.
 For samples without any correct answer, we then use them as a part of the GRPO training dataset.

 \textbf{Small LM finetuning.} The second stage of the pipeline involves using the previously generated MCoT Tool Use dataset to fine-tune a SLM.
-In this paper, we use the Gemma3-4B-IT model as the student model~\cite{gemmateam2025gemma3technicalreport} We employ two fine-tuning approaches: one that enforces tool use across all samples, and another that trains the model to use tools selectively on more difficult samples.
+In this paper, we use the Gemma3-4B-IT model as the student model~\cite{gemmateam2025gemma3technicalreport} We employ two fine-tuning approaches: one that enforces tool use for all samples, and another that trains the model to selectively use tools.
 In the enforced tool use setting, we force the model to use all tools by including all tool information within the prompt.
 The training process involves two stages: we first conduct LoRA tuning on the reasoning dataset generated by the teacher model~\cite{hu2021loralowrankadaptationlarge}, then further do GRPO using a combined format and answer reward~\cite{shao2024deepseekmathpushinglimitsmathematical}.
+In the selective tool use setting, the model learns to selectively call tools following a simple heuristics.
+It is trained to bypass tool use for simple samples that it can predict the correct result without any tool information.
+For more complex samples, the model is fine-tuned to call the OCR tool for images with overlaid text; call the object detection tool for images with complicated layouts (\textit{i.e.}, has more than five detected objects); and always call image captioning tool.
+The SLM is then fine-tuned on a multi-turn dataset (as shown in Appendix~\ref{sec:tool_calling_conversation}) that follows these rules.